 The rigid body itself has already been defined; it was used for the MC/SA structure solution.
 Now we have to place it in the unit cell matching the atom positions obtained from the MC/SA runs.
 First go to the Draw Atoms tab and change the Style to balls & sticks and the Label to name.
 Double click on the column headings and select the item from the popup control.
 Next go to the RB Models tab; it will be empty.
-Do Edit Body/Assign atoms to rigid body; then select amino in the Select rigid body model pull down (the only choice).
+Do Edit/Assign atoms to rigid body; then select amino in the Select rigid body model pull down (the only choice).
 The RB Models window will show

 You will orient the rigid body against the atoms by matching up the 3 reference atoms in the rigid body (C1, C2 & C5) to the corresponding atoms in the structure (C(2), C(3) & C(6)).
 Do these in order; the drawing will show the shift of molecular origin and then its reorientation as the three atoms are selected.
-Press OK when done; the structure will be drawn with orange bonds indicating that it is now a rigid body and not independent atoms.
+Press Ready when done; the structure will be drawn with yellow bonds indicating that it is now a rigid body and not independent atoms.
 The RB Models window shows the new rigid body

 and the profile shows the fit